Status and rights of family members

 NGOs have reported that there are instances whereby a beneficiary of international protection in Malta has a child after being granted protection by the IPA.
 In these cases, the IPA does not issue a protection certificate for that child but issues a letter stating that that child is a family member of a protection beneficiary, based on the argument that a person’s eligibility for international protection does not automatically mean that the children are also so entitled.
 NGOs commented that, whilst this is not in direct contract with EU law, it does have harmful consequences particularly on children and family unity.

-This situation would result in the child having a different status noted on the residence card to his or her parents and siblings born before arrival to Malta.
-This is also the case when one of the applicants in a family unit is granted a different status to that of his or her spouse, either due to an appeal or different times of application or arrival.
+This situation would result in the child having a different status noted on the residence card to their parents and siblings born before arrival to Malta.
+This is also the case when one of the applicants in a family unit is granted a different status to that of their spouse, either due to an appeal or different times of application or arrival.
 The result is that in a family unit there could be members who have different statuses, as the IPA does not grant protection to the family as a unit but on an individual basis.

-Furthermore, NGOs reported that children who in Malta as family members of a protection beneficiary, lose that protection upon reaching majority.
-That person would then have to apply to the IPA for protection as an independent adult.
+Furthermore, NGOs reported that children in Malta as family members of a protection beneficiary (either following birth here or through family reunification), lose that protection upon reaching majority.
+That person would then have to regularise their situation independently: international protection; Single Work Permit; Student Residence Permit; Temporary Humanitarian Protection.
 According to NGOs, this exposes them to a risk of becoming undocumented, as the nexus to their parent’s claim may have become weaker with the passing of time between arrival in Malta and becoming an adult.[4]
-Furthermore, family members who, regardless of the reason, sever the family tie with the refugee sponsor will also automatically lose their right to remain in Malta as such and would then need to either seek protection in their own names or apply for a residence permit on another ground, such as Temporary Humanitarian Protection or as a Victim of Human Trafficking.
+Furthermore, family members who, regardless of the reason, sever the family tie with the refugee sponsor will also automatically lose their right to remain in Malta as such and would then need to either seek protection in their own names or apply for a residence permit on another ground.
+NGOs noted that this regime, coupled with the inaccessible naturalisation stream, was extremely problematic.

 [2] Information provided by Identitá, 29 September 2016.